flintoftid/edmctc/ReadMe.md

 3. [GNU][] [Octave][] or [MATLAB][]: Most of the post-processing is implemented in a portable subset of GNU [Octave][] / [MATLAB][].

+4. [cquiver][]: Vector field plots are improved by using the cquiver function.

 The test cases have been primarily developed using GNU [Octave][] on Linux platforms, but should run under both GNU [Octave][] and [MATLAB][] on Linux and Windows systems.